 If you are not sure what your area of responsibility is, or how to deal with it, the attached map shows which parts of the gardens are communal and which are private.
 On these maps, the shrubs and hedges (dark green) and grass (light green) that the Management Board are responsible for maintaining can be seen: The Villas, The Crescent, Balliol Court, Merton Court, Merrivale Square, Plater Drive.

-The gardeners have a weekly work schedule, and if you have comments or suggestions relating to the communal grounds, please pass them on to John Krebs using the form below so that they can be incorporated into the future work programme.
+In 2021 the gardeners started a 4 weekly work schedule, and if you have comments or suggestions relating to the communal grounds, please pass them on to John Krebs using the form below so that they can be incorporated into the future work programme.
 Please do not ask the Contractors directly to undertake work

 In addition to routine maintenance, Nicholsons undertake, depending on available budgets and at the request of the Management Committee, specific projects to enhance the gardens.
 The latest (2020) regeneration project has included planting new shrubs, trees and ornamental grasses throughout Waterside.
 For list of plants click here.
 The Residents Association also carries out minor projects, such as bulb and hedgerow planting, as well as litter picking.
 If you are interested in helping with these, please contact us.
 Some of the larger trees on Waterside are covered by Tree Preservation Orders, so cannot be pruned or removed without permission from the City Council.
 If in doubt, please ask John Krebs.